PanCakeConnaisseur/user_backend_sql_raw/README.md

 - All queries must return at most one column (but most queries use only the first anyway)
 - `user_exists` should return a boolean.
 See the example on how to do this properly.
 - `get_users` is a query that searches for users and does pattern matching, therefore it should contain a `ILIKE` (`I` for case insensitive)
     - must not already have a `LIMIT` or `OFFSET`.
-They will be added by the app at the and of the query by the app
+They will be added to the end of your query by this app
     - specify the `LIKE` without `%`, they will be added by the app.
 This is (unfortunately) necessary because of how prepared statements work.
+Again, see the example.

 ## Security
 - Password length is limited to 100 characters to prevent denial of service attacks against the